alexanderdyan/machine-learning-stock-analysis/README.md

 ![](charts/TSLA.png)

-Additional graphs for each of the following stocks:
+Additional graphs for AAL, AMZN, TDOC, TSLA:
 * Actual vs. predicted closing prices
 * Daily trade volumes and prices
 * Link to Tableau to interact with the visualizations